Four Key Challenges in Digital Accessibility

 At the top of this post, we mentioned that we regularly talk to our customers about digital accessibility.

-This can put a lot of stress on businesses, especially when you consider the dynamic nature of websites and the speed of content creation.
+But while accessibility is an excellent investment, it requires commitment.
+This can put a lot of stress on businesses and web developers, especially when you consider the dynamic nature of websites and the speed of content creation.
 People increasingly expect websites to deliver personalized experiences based on their behavior, preferences, and other data.
 At the same time, millions of blog posts, videos, and images are added every day.

 All that adds up to an internet that is dynamic and constantly changing.
-But also one that is difficult to make accessible.
 Each update to your website — whether it’s a complete overhaul or the addition of a new product photo or customer testimonial — runs the risk of being inaccessible to people with disabilities.
+A line of poor ARIA markup or a missing alt attribute might have an immediate real-world impact on your users.

-Figuring out how to balance automation with expert human intervention is one of the keys to delivering an equitable experience for all users.
+Figuring out how to balance automation with expert human intervention is one of the keys to delivering an equitable experience for everyone.
+Regular accessibility audits, paired with automated fixes and strong web development practices, can provide a sustainable path forward.

 A Hybrid Approach to Accessibility